FridaWikell/kalmar-stadsmission/README.md

 Images at respons page and 404 page are free images from pixabay.com.
 Images at index page, about page and get involved page is from pexels.com.

+The images has been converted to webp with https://convertio.co/. https://tinypng.com/ has been compressing the images.

 ### Code

 The code to embed the Youtube-video is from avexdesigns.com/blog/responsive-youtube-embed.